-Jesus spoke of a mysterious “abomination of desolation” as a sign of the end time before His second coming.
-What does the Bible tell us about this?
+Jesus spoke of a mysterious “abomination of desolation” as an end-time sign before His second coming.
+What is the “abomination of desolation” in the Bible?

 Who or what is the abomination of desolation?

-Jesus Christ referred to the “abomination of desolation” in Matthew 24:15, mentioning it as a sign of the end time just before His return to the earth.
-Jesus’ reference was to a prophecy originally given to the prophet Daniel (Daniel 12:11).
+Jesus Christ referred to the “abomination of desolation” in His Olivet Discourse, mentioning it as an end-time sign before His return to the earth.

 First fulfillment of the abomination of desolation

-Then in 167 B.C. an altar to the Greek god Zeus was set up at God’s temple in Jerusalem.
-Swine, biblically unclean animals, were offered on this new altar, further desecrating the holy place.
-This was loathsome, abhorrent and detestable to the Jewish people and was the first fulfillment of the abomination of desolation.
+In 167 B.C.
+Antiochus erected a statue of the Greek god Zeus in the Jerusalem temple.
+He also ordered that swine, biblically unclean animals, be offered on the temple altar, desecrating the holy place (fulfilling Daniel’s prophecy).
+These acts were loathsome, abhorrent and detestable to the Jewish people and were the first fulfillment of the abomination of desolation.

 Second fulfillment of the abomination of desolation

-This event also appears to be the forerunner of a similar event that will happen shortly before the return of Christ (see verses 20-24).
+This event also appears to be the forerunner of a similar event that will happen shortly before the return of Christ.

-So here we see another fulfillment of the “abomination of desolation” yet to occur.
+So here we see another fulfillment of the “abomination of desolation” to occur in the future.